Skip to main content Skip to navigation

 Postgraduate research students who undertake teaching in the Department must complete the 'Preparing to Teach in Higher Education' course provided by the Learning and Development Centre prior to the start of the Autumn Term.

-The majority of the module is online, and also has a required 1.5 hour face-to-face session on the 19th February 2024 (time TBC).
+The majority of the module is online, and also has a required 1.5 hour face-to-face session which normally takes place in February.
+The time and date will be circulated to all PGR students once the class has been scheduled.

 Details of how to enrol will be announced at the start of term 2 so that you are fully equipped if you are thinking about teaching in the autumn.